-

 Practice overview

-Ebony is recommended for Construction by both Chambers UK and Legal 500 as well for Professional Negligence by Legal 500.
-She is commended for her effective court advocacy, the quality of her written work and her personable, commercial and straight-forward style.
+Ebony is recommended for Construction by Chambers Global, Chambers UK and The Legal 500, and for Professional Negligence by Chambers UK and The Legal 500, as well as for Insurance & Reinsurance by The Legal 500.
+She is described as “simply phenomenal; forensic attention to detail, comprehensive and meticulously thorough” and “a brilliant barrister” and is consistently commended for her measured and authoritative advocacy, the quality of her written work, and her commercial, pragmatic approach.

-Outside of her legal practice, Ebony is currently enjoying working towards her private pilot’s licence.
+Outside practice, Ebony is working towards her private pilot’s licence.

 Areas of expertise